 #DL14, a collaboration with The Vera List Center for Art and Politics and the 2014 Creative Time Summit, is co-sponsored by The Worker Institute at the ILR School(Cornell University), The Division Of Interdisciplinary Studies At The Center For Worker Education (City College of New York City), The Economics Department at UMass Amherst, The School of Media Studies, and the program in Design + Technology at The New School, and The Yale Information Society Project (Yale University).

-McKenzie Wark Professor of Culture and Media at The New School
+Veronica Paredes Lecturer at the School of Media Studies at The New School